-And, being older myself, (a child of 1960) I can testify to you that it’s not too late to embrace your travel dreams!
+I can promise you that it’s not too late to embrace your travel dreams!

-According to research: “one of the ways (for older people) of achieving a better health profile and helping to adjust to retirement and improving one’s quality of life is through travel”.The Journal of Population Ageing
+According to research into population ageing: “one of the ways of achieving a better health profile and helping to adjust to retirement and improving one’s quality of life is through travel”.The Journal of Population Ageing

 Are you still under the mistaken impression that world travel is for the younger generation?

-Many more older people are now using their retirement for the opportunity to travel!
+Many more people are looking at using their empty-nest or retirement years to travel extensively!

 Seven years ago, in January 2014, once our sons had finished their education and left home to make their own way in the world, my backpacking husband and I, both aged 54 at the time, decided to sell our empty nest in Scotland UK along with everything we owned and set off to travel around the world on the adventure of a lifetime.

 “For the past seven fabulous nomadic years, we’ve taken planes, trains, boats, buses and tuk-tuks, to make our way across fifty-five countries and continents and oceans to end up wherever we happened to find ourselves next.
 We’ve lived in hotels and motels and hostels and homestays, city apartments and huts on beaches, and we didn’t ever want our halcyon days of travelling to end.”